National Curriculum for English

 Here is our Cawston Grange Long Term Plan, so you can see what we learn about in each year group:

 Phonics and Spelling

-Phonics is planned across Foundation Stage (FS), Key Stage One (KS1) and into Key Stage Two (KS2) where the need arises.
+Phonics is planned across the Early Years Foundation Stage (EYFS), Key Stage One (KS1) and into Key Stage Two (KS2) where the need arises.

 Spelling is taught based on a rule a week in Years 1-6.
 This rule is focused on during discrete teaching sessions and children are tested weekly on differentiated words which follow this pattern.
 High frequency word tests are done termly for the words in the National Curriculum.